Ganga (1972 film): Production

 Ganga was produced under Indhrani Films, and directed by M. Karnan who also handled the cinematography.
 The story was written by Mahendran, and the dialogue by Ma.
 Ra, while the editing was handled by G. Kalyanasundaram.

 Themes

 Film historian Swarnavel Eswaran Pillai compared Ganga to an earlier Karnan film Kalam Vellum (1970) for being a Western with elements of melodrama combined, along with the protagonist's goal being to avenge a murdered family member.
 However, while Kalam Vellum focused on the protagonist avenging his sister, Ganga focuses on him avenging his father.

 Soundtrack

 The soundtrack was composed by Shankar–Ganesh and the lyrics were written by Kannadasan.

 Release and reception

-Ganga was released on 15 January 1972, Despite emerging a commercial success, it was the last Western film in Tamil cinema until the release of Irumbukkottai Murattu Singam in 2010.
+Ganga was released on 15 January 1972.
+The film emerged a commercial success and one of the most recognised Westerns in Tamil cinema.